mvernimmen/puppet-lamernews/README.md

 ## TODO

 - There is an rpm for hiredis in epel, if it's new enough that could be used instead of the ruby gem.
 - -Fix the pull request to puppet passenger for CentOS 7 because currently passenger is broken on 7.- Use this version of passenger until it's been merged to the puppetlabs repo: https://github.com/ashish1099/puppetlabs-passenger.git

+## NICE TO HAVEs

+- Fore the lamernews repo and create releases, use release branches for checkout, remove the .git folder after the checkout.
 - Make the gem versions parameterised and update the template and the gem installation to use the parameters.
 Or use hiera.